 Helping Wounded and EAS Marines Get Jobs and Training

 Returning to civilian life after military service is a laborious process.
 It's twice as hard if you saw combat.
 Every day, hundreds of military vets make this leap.
 Often they feel alone.
-Fortunately, with the help of the military, organizations, and kind souls, this process becomes a bit easier.
+Fortunately, with the military, organizations, and kind souls, this process becomes a bit easier.

 Find More Info